-Demotional divergence is characterized by the demotion (placement into a lower down position) of a logical head.
+Head-swapping divergence divides between demotional and promotional divergence.
+Demotional divergence is characterized by the demotion (placement into a position lower down) of a logical head.
 In such a situation, the logical head is associated with the syntactic adjunct position and then the logical argument is associated with a syntactic head position.